 In the benefits and outcomes section we are looking for you to detail the main positive changes that you expect for your organisation as a result of NZCT funding.
 This could be, for example, an increase in playing numbers of x%, an increase in coaching hours of y per week, or improved facilities that can now be used by a range of additional users.
 Try to be as specific as you can.

-A funding recommendation is developed for each application and a schedule of all applications from a region is forwarded to the appropriate NZCT Regional Advisory Committee (RAC) for discussion and review.
-RACs meet within the first 10 days of each month, except January.
+For applications that are complete by the 15th of the month, funding recommendations are developed for each application and a schedule of all applications from a region is forwarded to the appropriate NZCT Regional Advisory Committee (RAC) for discussion and review.
+Generally, the RACs meet within the first 10 days of each month, except January.
 Their recommendations are forwarded to NZCT’s NPC for consideration and final approval.

 Grant decisions will be available online through our Grants Portal within three to five days of an NPC meeting date.
-Unsuccessful applicants are advised of the NPC’s decision by email shortly after the NPC meeting.
+Applicants are advised of the NPC’s decision by email shortly after the NPC meeting.

-For an application to be considered at one of these meetings, it must be submitted before the 15th of the previous month.
-For example, to be considered at the 14 December meeting, an application needs to be submitted by 15 November.
+For an application to be considered at one of these meetings, it must be submitted and complete before the 15th of the previous month.
+For example, to be considered at the 23 December meeting, an application needs to be submitted by 15 November.

-Provided your application contains all the information we need, applications received by the 15th of each month will be discussed at the following month’s Net Proceeds Committee (NPC) meeting, i.e. about four weeks later.
+Provided your application contains all the information we need, applications received and complete by the 15th of each month will be discussed at the following month’s Net Proceeds Committee (NPC) meeting towards the end of that month.

 You can check the status of your grant application through our online Grants Portal.
-Grant decisions will be published on the Portal within three to five days after the relevant Net Proceeds Committee meeting.
-If your grant is approved, you will receive a confirmation email once the funds have been deposited into your back account.
+Grant decisions will be published on the Portal within three to five days after the relevant Net Proceeds Committee meeting and you will receive an email with the decision.
+If your grant is approved, you will also receive a confirmation email once the funds have been deposited into your back account.
 If your grant is declined, we will tell you why.